pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

 **Compatibility Warning**: `finally` is a stage 4 proposal already implemented on major browsers.
 But the browser compatibility is not as good as rest of the Promise API features (as of this writing in June 2018).
 Check this [compatibility table on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/finally).

 ## Fastest with Promise.race
-Promise API provides a `race` method that allows you to get fastest response from many different possible inputs.
+Promise API provides a `race` method that allows you to get the fastest response from many different possible inputs.

 Let's say your data is geographically distributed.
 You want to try and get data as much as possible, but you do not want to figure out closest data center manually.